verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 which provides environment specific customizations.
 Below is the Verrazzano binding for this guide.
-This binding specifies that the application be placed in the 'local' cluster within the 'greet' namespace having an ingress endpoint bound to DNS name '*'.
+This binding specifies that the application be placed in the `local` cluster within the `greet` namespace having an ingress endpoint bound to DNS name `*`.
 More details about Verrazzano bindings can be found in the [Verrazzano binding documentation](https://verrazzano.io/docs/reference/binding/).